October 16, 2023

 Legendary Italian-American auteur Martin Scorsese adapts the 2017 non-fiction book of the same name by The New Yorker staff writer David Grann about the 1920s Oklahoma murders of prominent Osage Nation members for their oil rights known as the Reign of Terror.
 Killers of the Flower Moon's retelling of (Native) American history as true horror is a staggering masterwork of storytelling told over the course of its generous three-and-a-half-hour runtime.

 Starring a deeply committed Leonardo DiCaprio and wondrous Lily Gladstone of Blackfeet and Nimíipuu heritage as a charming but greedy war veteran and his full-blooded Osage wife, the brutal and violent murders laid out are hardly mysterious but still unfold masterfully and are told with full and total suspense.
-While DiCaprio does fine dramatic work in line with his previous roles portraying no-good but otherwise harmless seeming scoundrels, it's Gladstone's soulful yet tortured performance as a strong Osage woman surrounded by anguish and tragedy that grounds the true horrors of the film's real-life material.
+While DiCaprio does fine dramatic work in line with his previous roles portraying no-good but otherwise harmless seeming scoundrels, it's Gladstone's soulful yet tortured performance as a strong Osage woman surrounded by anguish and tragedy that grounds the horrors of the film's real-life material.

 Regular Scorsese collaborator Robert De Niro gives one of his finest and most quietly dastardly performances in years as the Oklahoman political boss Willian King Hale who controlled the wealthy Indigenous tribe and the political elite.
 The film revolves around him as a key figure where the seedy underground Oklahoman criminal element, killings, and industry intersect.
 He and DiCaprio together combine for a perfect dual manifestation of white supremacy.